ansarilaith/laith-taha/EZIoT_SDK/README.md

 - gmt: a GMT timestamp based on the epoch time
 - ip: the IP address of the device that posted the data
 - group,device,data1-4: see the description above in `eziot.post_data`

+`eziot.watch(startrows=10,update=10,group=None,device=None)`

+This meta function uses `get_data()` and the `after` variable to efficiently watch for new rows added to the data.
+Once called it will loop indefinitely and print new rows to the screen.

+- startrows: an INTEGER number of rows to start the printout. default is 10.
+- update: an INTEGER or FLOAT number of seconds between ‘get_data()’ requests. default is 10.
+- group|device: as described in ‘get_data()’.

 ### Deleting Data